 POINTS OF INFORMATION

-Points of Information are introduced in Senior debates.
+Points of Information are introduced in Junior and Senior debates.
 They are an opportunity to ask a brief question (<15 sec) of an opposing speaker.
 POIs can be either accepted or declined by the speaker.

 Each member of the team not speaking must offer at least 2 POIs to the speaker who is presenting.
 If you do not, you will lose points and potentially the debate.